OmniLayer/spec/README.md

 ## Transaction Definitions
 The Master Protocol Distributed Exchange transactions are listed below.
 Transactions 0, 20, 21, 22 and 50 are to be implemented in the first deployment, per this spec.
 They are listed first.
 The other transactions will be fully defined and implemented in future releases.

 Each transaction definition has its own version number to enable support for changes to each transaction definition.
 Up thru version 0.3.5 of this spec, the transaction type field was a 4 byte integer.
 Since there were only 17 transactions identified, the upper 3 bytes of the field had a value of 0.
-For all spec versions after 0.3.5, the first field in each transaction message is the 2 byte version number, with an initial value of 0.
-The transaction type field is now a 2 byte integer.
+For all spec versions starting with 0.4, the first field in each transaction message is the 2 byte version number, with an initial value of 0 and the transaction type field is a 2 byte integer.
 So, each client must examine the first two bytes of the transaction message to determine how to parse the remainder of the message.
 If the value is 0, then the message is in the format specified in version 0.3.5 of this spec.
 If the value is at least 1, then the message is in the format associated with that version number.

 Note: Master Protocol transactions are not reversible except as explicitly indicated by this spec.